How to choose a driving school in Rugby

 As is the case for most new skills, to get better you’ve got to get that practise in!
 The DVSA recommends at least 22 hours of practice outside of lessons to make sure you’re test ready.

-According to our driving instructors Rugby has a lot of great places to practise.
-Here are a few options provided by our driving instructors in Rugby.
+According to driving instructors Rugby has a lot of great places to practise.
+Here are a few options provided by instructors in Rugby.

 Bilton Road, Lidl: Lidl has a great car park for practising the bay parking manoeuvres.
 Head over there in the morning so you can enjoy the quiet parking lot and perfect your positioning.